Turkey lowers taxes on basic foods to fight high inflation

 Thousands of health-care workers went on a one-day strike Tuesday, demanding better working conditions and pay, as well as measures to protect them against increased verbal and physical assaults from patients or their relatives.

-Turkey's minister of treasury and finance, Nureddin Nebati, also announced a step to encourage people to bring gold that they have been saving.
+Also Saturday, Nebati announced a step to encourage people to bring in the gold that they have been saving.
 He said 1,500 gold drop-off locations would begin operation on March 1 to integrate the precious metal into the financial system as deposits.
-He added people would be able to withdraw their gold in physical form if they wished to.

 Credit: Burhan Ozbilici